tytydraco/yessleep/out/I_filled_in_a_survey_at_an_ATM_It_was_the_most_bizarre_experience_in_my_life.md

 I held my breath and pressed the "Yes" button.

-**Are you really sure?**
+**ARE YOU REALLY SURE?**

+The capitalized letters almost seemed to shake as they showed on the screen

-I could smell the person's breath now too.
+I could smell the person's breath now.
 It was indescribably putrid, so much so that I gagged involuntarily.

 I was sweating all over.
 My heart was pounding and my chest was tightening.